 CATHERINE: If you want to practice mindfulness or meditation, Yin yoga is a great place to start.
 For a lot of people, trying to stay still in a pose for a few minutes, feels much harder than trying to do a pose.

-When we allow our bodies to sit at the edge of moderate stress, sensations can become uncomfortable and achy – this is when the meditative magic of Yin yoga happens.
-The monkey chatter in our mind starts, and rather than react to the discomfort or the chatter, it is in these moments that we learn to cultivate internal awareness to engage our inner worlds from a place of greater understanding.
+When we allow our bodies to sit at the edge of moderate stress, many different sensations may arise.
+Some may feel physically uncomfortable.
+Thoughts and emotions we neglect in daily life, may also surface.
+This is when the meditative magic of Yin yoga happens.
+Rather than reacting to these sensations, it is in these moments that we have the opportunity to learn to cultivate internal awareness and engage our inner worlds from a place of greater understanding.

 Yin Yoga is a practice within which we can explore a new relationship toward our restless selves.
 Through the gentle act of intending to be present, intending to be mindful, and intending to be compassionate, we can start softening our fidgety habits and gradually cultivate habits of calm.

 You’re already in that space and in the pose, so many things can happen.
 The first thought could be that of, ‘Oh I’m so uncomfortable!’
 And you might spend the next five minutes thinking about the discomfort and wondering, ‘Why is the teacher putting me in this pose?
 When can I come out of if?’
 That is your monkey mind coming into play.

 Or you could be so tired that you just fall asleep – I actually have students who do that.
 They come to class to sleep because they can’t find rest at home.
 Some of them have anxiety, or insomnia, or feel too stressed out in their home environments.
 I usually let them be, and hold space for them to rest.

 There are also people who come in with the intention to just switch off and relax.
 And that’s okay too.
 It’s a space where people can take a step out of the hustle and bustle of everyday like, and take the time to reconnect with themselves.